 Start with your big goals.
 You want to complete your studies within a given timeline, and you want to become a successful photographer in the meantime.
 What does “a successful photographer” mean to you?
 Do you want to become an Instagram master with more than 100K followers?
 Make that goal precise.

-Then, break down your big goals to yearly, monthly, weekly, and daily achievements.
-When you have small goals that progress towards the big ones, it will be possible to fit them in a daily plan.
+Then, break down your big goals into yearly, monthly, weekly, and daily achievements.
+When you have small goals that progress towards the big ones, it will be possible to fit them into a daily plan.
 They will seem realistic.
-It won’t be a problem to attend classes, take a few photos and edit them, complete your homework, and publish the photographs to Instagram.
+It won’t be a problem to attend classes, take a few photos and edit them, complete your homework, and publish the photographs on Instagram.

 The important thing is to follow the plan!